remake/remake-cli/site-src/what-is-crud.md

 ![crud web app](/static/crud.png)

 CRUD web apps are usually simpler than other types of web apps.
-They usually have several different list of items &mdash; each of which you can delete, view, or update.
+They usually have a list of items &mdash; and they let you click each one to view it on its own page, or you could use a special button to edit or delete it.

 ### Example of a CRUD Web App